 Vaginal laxity is a health and self-esteem issue for many women, although not many want to talk about it.
 The term refers to a “looseness” in the vagina.
 Women with this problem often lose sexual satisfaction because there is less vaginal sensation during intercourse.
 Some women then lose confidence, concerned that a compromised sex life will have a negative impact on their relationships.

-- Vaginal childbirth which stretches muscles, tendons and vaginal walls.
+- Vaginal childbirth, or vaginal delivery, which stretches muscles, tendons and vaginal walls.

 - A drop in estrogen levels caused by menopause

 - Decreased estrogen production caused by health issues

 - Aging muscles and tendons creating a weakened pelvic floor